 These questions point to the importance of further coverage of the reforms as they continue to evolve, including from independent actors like MOPAN.
-They also underline the importance of ongoing or recently completed work including by the ...., and the Secretary General's Review of the RC System and its funding.
+They also underline the importance of ongoing or recently completed work by the Dag Hammarskjöld Foundation, the Early Lessons and Evaluability of the UN COVID-19 Response and Recovery from the EOSG, and the Secretary-General's Review of the RC System and its funding.